iseungho/Capeasy/README.md

 # Capeasy

-Implementation of a web application that converts a video into a spatial image
+This repository contains the frontend implementation for the Capstone-Design project, focusing on delivering a responsive and interactive user experience using React and Redux.
+It also includes the implementation of a web application that converts a video into a spatial image.

 ---